 - Neurological/nervous system disorders.

 There is also medication that can cause bone loss and speed up the process of osteoporosis.
-One of the most common medications that are used are steroid medications.
-While these medications are used for a wide variety of disorders and pain, they can increase one’s risk of osteoporosis and ultimately fractures.
+One of the most common medications that are used is steroid medications.
+While these medications are used for a wide variety of disorders and pain, they can increase one’s risk of osteoporosis and, ultimately, fractures.

 Most Common Injuries from Osteoporosis